 Spread 12: The monster costume ripped and showed two cats, who promptly ran away screaming. [getting to the resolution]

-Spread 13: Now the dogs were embarrassed.
+Spread 13: Now the dogs are embarrassed.
 Oscar was still a friend and rescued them. [getting into the emotion of the antagonist and how Oscar reacts to their embarrassment]

 Spread 14: Then they shared all their treats with Oscar and changed his nickname from something negative to something positive. [a funny and cute resolution - all are happy]